crxyne/mi-lang/README.md

 #### Barebones version is finished, but to have some more high level language features it will take some more time.
 Still in BETA, so if you find any bugs, report them.

 ## NOTE
-I am currently working on bytecode generation & execution, so at this state, mi is unusable.
+I am currently working on bytecode execution, so at this state, mi is unusable.
 Be patient.

 While this language may be interpreted in java (which is generally a horrible idea), the purpose of this language is not to be fast.
 However, whenever possible, the code will be optimized to allow for a faster execution.
+As a sidenote, this compiles to bytecode, meaning anyone could, in theory, write an interpreter for it in another language for faster execution.

 ### helloworld
 ```